LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 Note 2:	The Name (or partial name if too long) is displayed on the asset portrait if the default portrait is used.

 Note 3: Prop and Tile are future types.
 They are recognized by EAR but passed through to EAL directly.
 EAL does not support these yet.

+Note 4: If a property is to use the default then don't set it.
+This will make it use the default.

 ### Making Creature Assets